 Proposal 5: RAN2 confirm the understanding that BRID and DAA services will be delivered on a frequency designated by regulators.
 FFS whether this frequency is shared by other services.

 Proposal 6: RAN2, with the understanding that no new QoS requirements are needed for BRID and DAA, adopt the existing LTE and NR resource pool framework as a baseline.
+FFS in the case SA2 indicates new QoS requirements for DAA and BRID services, whether enhancements to the resource pool framework are required.

 3.4 Interference from BRID/DAA PC5 Broadcast